 - complete a project which culminates in an honors thesis.

-- have a grade point average greater than or equal to 3.3 in courses which satisfy major requirements (in this calculation, courses in the language sequence which are prerequisites for the major are not counted).
+- have both a cumulative Grade Point Average of at least 3.3 and a Grade Point Average of at least 3.3 in courses which satisfy major requirements (in this calculation, courses in the language sequence which are prerequisites for the major are not counted).